alim511/upload-microservice/README.md

   Microservice uses JWT-based token authentication (https://jwt.io).
 Token must be configured using JWT_SECRET environment variable.
 Tokens should be passed with 'Authorization' request header, using the Bearer schema (https://tools.ietf.org/html/rfc6750)

 ## Local image storage and getting resized images
-  Images uploaded to local storage can be resized on get, using GET parameters passed to route in following format
+  Images uploaded to local storage can be resized or(and) cropped on get, using GET parameters passed to route in following format

   w_:width - :width - positive number, target width in pixels, if given number is lesser than 1 - ratio to original width

   h_:height - :height - positive number, target height in pixels, if given number is lesser than 1 - ratio to original height

+  hc_:crop_height - :crop_height - positive number, target width in pixels, if given number is lesser than 1 - ratio to original width

+  wc_:crop_width - :crop_width - positive number, target width in pixels, if given number is lesser than 1 - ratio to original width

+  c_:crop_direction - :crop_direction - one of the given string: NorthWest, North, NorthEast, West, Center, East, SouthWest, South, SouthEast

   In case if only width or height given - target image is resized to that dimension keeping aspect ratio.

   In case if both width and height are given - target image is resized to given dimensions without keeping the aspect ratio.

+  In case if crop_width, crop_height and crop_direction given - target image is croped to given dimensions.

+  You can also mix height, width, crop_height, crop_width and crop_direction params for cropping and resizing at once.

 ## Testing